dbenesh82/propagule_transmission/propagule_transmission.md

 ![](propagule_transmission_files/figure-markdown_github/unnamed-chunk-21-1.png)

-Propagules were consistently small.
-But maybe their size variation affects the type of first host.
-We can imagine larger propagules being more likely to be eaten by bigger consumers.
+Presumably, parasites adapt to their life cycles and hosts.
+Thus, although parasite propagules are consistently small, maybe their size correlates with the type of first host.
+For example, perhaps larger propagules are more likely to be eaten by bigger consumers.
 Consistent with this, there is a significant positive correlation between propagule mass and 1st host mass.

 ``` r
 lclvsprop <- left_join(lclvsprop, dataL) # combine host size and propagule data